syn990/SYN-OS/readme.md

 ## Philosophy

 SYN‑OS is built to be a transparent and predictable system.
-All behaviour is defined by shell scripts, package arrays, and staged overlay directories.
+All behaviour is defined by:
+- **Shell scripts** (orchestrators + modular strategy functions)
+- **Package arrays** (category-based, reusable, documented)
+- **Staged overlay directories** (dotfiles, configs, themes)
+- **Declarative config** (synos.conf selects which strategies to run)

 Nothing is hidden behind wrappers or helpers — every file that ends up on the final system exists in this repository and is copied or generated during installation.

-The goal is not to automate Arch installation for convenience, but to provide a clean, modular framework where every component is inspectable, replaceable, and easy to reason about.
+The goal is not to automate Arch installation for convenience, but to provide a **clean, modular, strategy-driven framework** where:
+- Every component is inspectable and replaceable
+- New features can be added as isolated strategy functions
+- Changes are declarative (edit `synos.conf`, not imperative script logic)
+- The installer is easy to reason about and extend for your own OS variant

 ---